-That desire to "know and find out" about all those things that are "out there" is an inherent NEED or DESIRE that we all have.
+That desire to "know and find out" about all those things that are "out there" is in inherent NEED that we all have.
 Even when it is not necessary to know some of these things, whether it is really necessary or not, there is a curiosity to KNOW.